-- For Wardship only, the Court has overall responsibility for the child and no significant step in the child's life can be taken without the courts permission e.g going abroad, Police interview. - The Wardship or individual order lasts for as long as the court thinks necessary -
+- For Wardship only, the Court has overall responsibility for the child and no significant step in the child's life can be taken without the courts permission e.g going abroad, Police interview. - The Wardship or individual order lasts for as long as the court thinks necessary could be a few weeks or until the child is 18.